tiferrei/PEDASI/docs/source/guide_user.rst

 Using the Data Explorer
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Data Explorer allows you to explore and obtain data from data sources by building and submitting queries based on that data source's API parameters.
+This is also intended as an aid for developers who wish to understand and construct PEDASI queries within their applications.

-Selecting *Data Explorer* from the data source overview page shows an interface to do this, using the following process:
+Selecting *Data Explorer* from the data source overview page shows an interface to do this using the following process:

- 1. *Select a specific data set, if supported*: firstly, if the data source supports multiple data sets, select one from the *Datasets* panel on the bottom right.
+ 1. *Select a specific data set if supported*: firstly, if the data source supports multiple data sets, select one from the *Datasets* panel on the bottom right.
 Dataset-specific metadata will be displayed in the *Metadata* panel on the bottom left.

- 2. *Use the Query Builder to construct a query*: in the *Query Builder* panel on the top left, select a query parameter from the dropdown selector (or if they are not configured, you can add one manually in the *Parameter* field), assign a value to that parameter, and select *Add to Query*.
+ 2. *Use the Query Builder to construct a query*: in the *Query Builder* panel on the top left, select a query parameter from the dropdown selector (or if they are not configured for this data source, you can add one manually in the *Parameter* field), assign a value to that parameter, and select *Add to Query*.
 Repeat this as required to build a complete query.
 You'll be able to see the query that will be sent to PEDASI in the *Query URL* text box as the query is constructed.

  3. *Submit the query and see the results*: select *Submit Query* to submit the query, with the results displayed in the *Query Results* panel on the top right.